jtstrader/extel/README.md

-# Extel - Extendable Testing Library
+# Extel - Extended Testing Library
-Extel is a testing library for Rust that supports both unit/integration testing for Rust projects and external APIs through FFI/`std::process`.
+Extel is a testing library for Rust that supports both unit/integration testing for Rust projects and external APIs through FFI or std::process.

 # Using Extel
 Extel is designed to work with *stateless functions*.
 Originally built to test executables built in C, Extel follows the